gsanroma/gsanroma.github.io/_posts/2019-02-23-pysurfer-offscreen-rendering.md

 We did not manage to compile `vtk` using the distribution-specific `osmesa_llvmpipe` installation (as required in the 3rd step).
 So we installed `llvmpipe` and compiled `osmesa` from source (in the next step).

-You might need to install the following dependencies first:
+You might need to install the following dependencies first (in centos):
 ```bash
 yum install -q -y hdf5 hdf5-devel tcl tcl-devel tk tk-devel
 ```

-Install `llvmpipe` (in centos):
+Install `llvmpipe`:
 ```bash
 yum install -y llvm-toolset-7
 ```